chef/automate/components/automate-chef-io/content/docs/infra-server.md

 ## System requirements and prerequisites
 ### Hardware
-See the [hardware requirements for Chef Infra Server](https://docs.chef.io/server_overview.html) for guidance on memory and number of CPUs for a standalone Chef Infra Server installation.
+See the [hardware requirements for Chef Infra Server](https://docs.chef.io/install_server_pre.html) for guidance on memory and number of CPUs for a standalone Chef Infra Server installation.

-For a single-host installation that contains Chef Infra Server and Chef Automate, start with
+For a single-host installation that contains Chef Infra Server and Chef Automate:

-* 16 GB of RAM
+* up to 200 managed nodes: 8GB RAM, 2 vCPUs
-* 80 GB of disk space (available to /hab)
+* between 200 and 500 managed nodes: 30GB RAM, 4 vCPUs
-* 4 vCPUs
+* between 500 and 5000 managed nodes: 61GB RAM, 8vCPUs
-* 2 MB of disk space per managed node
+* 80 GB of disk space plus 2 MB of disk space per managed node, available to `/hab`

 ### Operating System
 * a Linux kernel of version 3.2 or greater